ietf-wg-scone/wg-materials/121/proceedings.md

 Matt Joras notes that the ones that will set the rates are doing this based on economic reasons, and these changes.
 Concerned that we need to have sufficient extensibility and format flexibility to enable easily adjust to future requirements.

-Gorry Fairhurst: unsure about the impact of the frequency of signal.
-Also don't see a need to do this for all, only the heavy hitters.
-So one may not know initial.
-But getting going is also good.
+Gorry Fairhurst: unsure about the impact of the frequency of signal for capacity.
+Also don't see a need to do this for all.
+Second, Service protection is only do it for the top talkers.
+So one may not know initial, need to look at every packet going past, which almost like route alert thing.
+Therefore be careful to limit thing.

 Martin Thomson: TRAIN doesn't encapsulate, TRAIN and the actual QUIC application protocol are adjacent packets in a single UDP datagram.
 The security aspect, there are a big difference between the SCONE and TRAIN here to minimize havoc.
 Brian notes again that the WG should develop what to signal and how in parallel.